 Mr. Johnson joined the meeting and introduced himself as being with Global Ag on Kauai, which was one of the original stakeholders in the Kekaha Ag Association when it was formed in 2003.
 They lease 8 to 9 hundred acres and grow alfalfa, mangos and did seed corn with various seed companies.
 He has various leases through ADC, growing mangos and doing other high technology farming with greenhouses.
 They have some acreage on field 314.
 The other part of 314 is part of the current Beck's lease.
-He sent a letter of interest to ADC on August 4 expressing interest in the remaining acreage to expand the high technology farming operations.
-This is important to him for security, and they have greenhouses and vegetable farming.
+He sent a letter of interest to ADC on August 4 expressing interest in the remaining acreage to expand the high technology farming.
 Dust and pesticides and other things have become a problem.
 They are trying to isolate these from that type of farming operation.
 They have a fairly substantial investment already.
 He asked the board to consider all the different entities involved when considering this lease transfer.
 Thank you.